djamesclark/Coding-Library/README.md

 ## Usage

 To use this project, follow these steps:
-1. Go to the site and create an account: www.putasporkinit.co/
+1. Go to the site and create an account
 2. Choose a Book Category
 3. Add any of the following books that you want to buy
 4. When your ready hit checkout